The decision is in.

 Here Is What It Means for Your Business.

-On 2 June 2026, the Fair Work Commission handed down the Annual Wage Review 2026 decision.
-Here is what changed, what it means in practice, and what you need to do before 1 July.
+A few weeks ago, the Fair Work Commission handed down the Annual Wage Review 2026 decision.
+We’re breaking down what’s changed, what this means in practice, and what you need to do before 1 July.

 What the Minimum Wage Increase